Moshe-Immerman/Moshe-Immerman/development-principles.md

 ## The 8th Uber Law - KISS

-The 8th and arguable most important law of all deserves a section all on it's own - Keeping things simple i
+The 8th and arguable most important law of all deserves a section all on it's own - Keeping things simple.

 *A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.* – **John Gall**